DefectDojo/django-DefectDojo/docs/content/en/integrations/api-docs.md

 interactive.

 To interact with the documentation, a valid Authorization header value is needed.
-Visit the [/api/key/]{.title-ref} view to generate your API Key and copy the header value provided.
+Visit the `/api/key/` view to generate your API Key and copy the header value provided.

 ![image](../../images/api_3.png)

-Return to the [/api/v1/doc/]{.title-ref} view to paste your key in the form field and click [Explore]{.title-ref}.
+Return to the `/api/v1/doc/` view to paste your key in the form field and click `Explore`.
 Your authorization header value will be captured and used for all requests.

 Each section allows you to make calls to the API and view the Request